longtongster/ml-project-template/README.md

 You can also set the a default repo by using `-d` e.g., `dvc remote add -d AWSremote s3://dvc-bucket-svw-1`.
 With the default set commands such `dvc push` will use the default remote.

+Use the `-r` flag as to push to a different location than the default one:

+`dvc push -r myAWSremote data.csv`